Nirapara: History

+Nirapara Roller Flour Mills Pvt ltd was started in Kottayam,Kerala by late P.V Francis,who was a well known wheat and rice merchant in Kerala.The company is currently headed by his son P.F.Joseph.

-KKR Group was established by K. K. Karnan in the year 1976 as a small scale rice mill factory located in the town of Okkal in Kalady, near Kochi.
+While KKR Group was established by K. K. Karnan as a small scale rice mill factory located in the town of Okkal in Kalady, near Kochi.
 K. K. Karnan later expanded this venture into a modern rice processing mill.
 Rice varieties, spice powders, ready-to-eat and other food products manufactured by the company were all brought under one name, making Nirapara a food brand in South India.
 Nirapara products are exported from Kerala and are available in 32 other countries including the US, the UK, Canada, Far East and West Asia.

 Products

 Nirapara manufactures a wide range of products; their main specialties are rice, wheat flour products, and spice powders. include pickles, tava products, frozen foods, especially for exporting, and ready-to-eat items.

 Rice

 Different rice varieties are dried, separated from the husk and subjected to processing before being packaged.
 Rice varieties include matta rice, idly rice, ponni rice, surekha, jaya rice, cherumani, single boiled, and jeerakasala rice among others.